 - If there is a personal data breach or legal claim, in which case we may need to share related personal data with our Chief Privacy Officer, in-house legal team or management team of our parent company.

-Whenever we transfer your personal data out of the EEA, we ensure a similar degree of protection is afforded to it, by ensuring at least one of the following safeguards is implemented:
+Whenever we transfer your personal data out of the UK or EEA, we ensure a similar degree of protection is afforded to it, by ensuring at least one of the following safeguards is implemented:

 - We will only transfer your personal data to countries that have been deemed to provide an adequate level of protection for personal data by the European Commission.